gerald77-droid/Departments-Messenger/README.md

 # Departments-Messenger

-This application represents a fully-fledged solution developed using the Django Framework and Tailwind CSS.
+This  is an end-to-end application  developed using the Django Framework and Tailwind CSS.
 It encompasses all aspects of the development process, from authentication to data storage, leveraging the robust capabilities of Django's built-in authentication system.

 ## Required Software
 - [Python 3.10](https://www.python.org/downloads/) or newer